polkadotrafat/taskchain/README.md

 *   `create_dispute(origin, project_id, evidence_uri)`: A freelancer initiates a dispute after their work is rejected.
     *   `origin`: The freelancer initiating the dispute.
     *   `project_id`: The ID of the disputed project.
-    *   `evidence_uri`: A URI pointing to evidence supporting the freelancer's case.
 *   `submit_ruling(origin, project_id, ruling)`: The AI oracle submits its ruling.
     *   `origin`: The AI oracle.
     *   `project_id`: The ID of the disputed project.